Confessions of a Cholera Girl

 (0:23 – 0:29)

 You can do over easy.
 You can make omelets.
-Yeah, I have never had an omelet I was like impressed by.
+Yeah, I’ve never had an omelet I was like impressed by.

 (0:29 – 0:37)

-There is like whole omelet bars.
-I know I have been to like omelet bars and I have had them like make an omelet with what I would ideally like.
+There’s like whole omelet bars.
+I know I’ve been to like omelet bars and I’ve had them like make an omelet with what I would ideally like.
 And then I like cheese.

 (0:37 – 0:46)